 Distributed Orthogonal Slicing for Load Balancing of Large Spatial Datasets

-- how to divide the universe in such a way that each compute node gets an equal number of objects (N/C)? and
+- how to divide the universe in such a way that each compute node gets an equal number of objects

-- how to ensure that objects of each compute node are as close as possible to each other? and
+? and - how to ensure that objects of each compute node are as close as possible to each other? and

 The following table details the complexity of each algorithm (we assume sorting with average complexity \(n log n\):

-Accross all slicing layouts possible, the (3) is the most efficient and guarantees low data duplication, allows for accurate slicing, and requires only D (dimensions) recursive iteratione, independently of the number of compute nodes (contrarily to (4)).
+Accross all slicing layouts possible, the (3) is the most efficient and guarantees low data duplication, allows for accurate slicing, and requires only D (dimensions) recursive iterations, independently of the number of compute nodes (contrarily to (4)).
 However, its implementation on a distributed memory environment is not trivial.
 Possible options are:

 A sample application of the algorithm on a 2D universe of 16 shapes distributed across 4 compute nodes (ranks) is presented below: